fusebit/msteams-connector/README.md

-# msteams-add-on
-Fusebit Add-On for Microsoft Teams
+# Fusebit Add-On for Microsoft Teams